Key Takeaways

 -

-Use spider traps in dark corners where hobo spiders build funnel webs.
+Use spider traps or glue boards in dark corners where hobo spiders build funnel webs.

 Preventing Brown Recluse Spiders